 There are plenty of summer reading programs in Columbus, but cold and snowy weather in winter is a perfect reason for students to keep up with reading.
 Columbus Metropolitan Library is holding the Winter Reading Challenge, for which students can earn prizes just by reading during winter.

 Winter Reading Challenge helps to keep reading skills strong when students are out of school over the holidays.
 Students in grades K-12 can pick up a game board at any of CML’s library locations.
-Just for signing up, they will earn a pencil and a Winter Reading Challenge bookmark.
+The program runs from December 1, 2021 – January 31, 2022.